 Is It Necessary To Wrap A Pork Butt Every Time You Smoke It?

-In my experience with smoking pork butt, I found that wrapping it is not always necessary.
+In my experience with smoking a pork butt, I found that wrapping it is not always necessary.
 However, it can definitely have its benefits.
 When smoking a pork butt, the meat can experience something called “the stall,” where the internal temperature reaches a point and stays there for an extended period.
 Wrapping the pork butt in either butcher paper or foil can help combat this stall and speed up the cooking process.
 It also helps to create a high-humidity cooking environment, which prevents the meat from drying out and retaining flavor.
 Wrapping can also be beneficial in retaining the fat drippings, enhancing the pork’s overall taste.

 Can Wrapping A Pork Butt Too Tightly Cause Any Issues?